ienjoymostofit/AGDR/README.md

 - "Describe the role and stance of Sweden during World War II"
 - "Explain how photosynthesis works in plants"

+## ⚙️ Utilities

+The `utilities` directory contains helpful scripts:

+*   `extract_to_dot.py`: Exports the knowledge graph from Neo4j to a `.dot` file for visualization using Graphviz.
+*   `re_embed_pgvector.py`: Re-embeds all entities in the pgvector database.
+Useful after changing the embedding model.

 ## 🎯 Core Innovation

 Unlike traditional knowledge graph systems, this implementation follows an agentic approach where the system: